-Changes in the variability of weather and the frequency of extremes will generally have more impact than changes in the mean climate at a particular location.
-With the possible exception of an increase in the number of intense showers there is no clear evidence that weather variability will change in the future In the case of temperatures, assuming no change in variability, but with a modest increase in the mean, the number of days with temperatures above a given value at the high end of the distribution will increase substantially On the same assumptions, there will be a decrease in days with temperatures at the low end of the distribution.
-So the number of very hot days or frosty nights can be substantially changed without any change in the variability of the weather The number of days with a minimum threshold amount of soil moisture (for viability of a certain crop, for example) would be even more sensitive to changes in average precipitation and evaporation

-If the large-scale weather regimes, for instance depression tracks or anticyclones, shift their position this would effect the variability and extremes of weather at a particular location, and could have a major effect However, we do not know if, or in what way, this will happen
+variability will change in the future.
+In the case of temperatures, assuming no change in variability, but with a modest increase in the mean, the number of days with temperatures above a given value at the high end of the distribution will increase substantially.
+On the same assumptions, there will be a decrease in days with temperatures at the low end of the distribution.
+So the number of very hot days or frosty nights can be substantially changed without any change in the variability of the weather.
+The number of days with a minimum threshold amount of soil moisture (for viability of a certain crop, for example) would be even more sensitive to changes in average precipitation and evaporation.
+5.3.2 If the large scale weather regimes, for instance depression tracks or anticyclones, shift their position, this would effect the variability and extremes of weather at a particular location, and could have a major effect.
+However, we do not know if, or in what way, this will happen.